ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 `-DMICROSPEECH` is defined on the `sources` folder to enable the calls to the [TFLite](https://github.com/tensorflow/tflite-micro) network.

 `-DHAVE_CONFIG_H -DOS_SUPPORT_CUSTOM` are defined on the `echocanceller` folder.
+Those flags are used by the [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) to include some configuration files.

-Note that the  [KissFFT](https://github.com/mborgerding/kissfft) CMSIS pack (one of the dependencies of [TFLite](https://github.com/tensorflow/tflite-micro) CMSIS pack) is not used.
+Note that the  [KissFFT](https://github.com/mborgerding/kissfft) CMSIS pack (one of the dependencies of the [TFLite](https://github.com/tensorflow/tflite-micro) CMSIS pack) is not used.
 So, the pack manager in the MDK may display an error.

 We are instead using the [KissFFT](https://github.com/mborgerding/kissfft) from the [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) because the [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) has created some variants of the  [KissFFT](https://github.com/mborgerding/kissfft) APIs.

+In a future version, we will rework the  [KissFFT](https://github.com/mborgerding/kissfft) files in the [speex DSP library](https://gitlab.xiph.org/xiph/speexdsp) to be able to use the CMSIS pack.

 ## Installing some Python modules

+Those modules are required for the script which is processing the output of the simulation and generating a plot.

 `python3.8 -m pip install numpy matplotlib DyMat scipy`